 - 1. The school's designated safeguarding lead (and any deputies) should be aware of local procedures for making a Prevent referral and that our school/college is subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015 (the CTSA 2015), in the exercise of their functions, to have "due regard to the need to prevent people from being drawn into terrorism". - 2.
 This duty is known as the PREVENT Duty. - 3.
 The PREVENT Duty will be seen as part of schools' and colleges' wider safeguarding obligations. - 4.
-Our Designated Safeguarding Leads and other senior leaders will familiarise themselves with the revised Prevent Duty Guidance https://www.gov.uk/government/publications/prevent-duty-guidance especially paragraphs 57-76, which are specifically concerned with schools and childcare. - 5.
+Our Designated Safeguarding Leads and other senior leaders will familiarise themselves with the revised Prevent Duty Guidance Prevent duty guidance: for England and Wales (accessible) GOV.UK (www.gov.uk) Revised March 2024 - 5.
 The guidance is set out in terms of four general themes: risk assessment, working in partnership, staff training, and IT policies. - 6.
 There is additional guidance: Prevent duty guidance: for further education institutions in England and Wales that applies to colleges. - 7.
-We recognise that further information can be obtained from WSCC Preventing Extremism and also Keeping Children Safe in Education 2020 for national on-line training courses(pages 89-91).
+We recognise that further information can be obtained from WSCC Preventing Extremism